-- Reiterate your interest: Let the reader know once again your interest and/or summarize why you're qualified for the position and that you would be interested in talking with them further about your skills and experience and how you could contribute to their clinic/practice/unit/floor. - Thank you: Your cover letter should end with a thank you. (e.g. Thank you for your time and consideration and I look forward to hearing from you).
+- Reiterate your interest: Let the reader know once again your interest and/or summarize why your qualified for the position and that you would be interested in talking with them further about your skills and experience and how you could contribute to their clinic/practice/department/team - Thank you: Your cover letter should end with a thank you. (e.g. Thank you for your time and consideration and I look forward to hearing from you).